 VAC = BAC – EAC

-You have spent more than you planned to if the Variance at Completion is negative.
-You have completed the project within the planned budget if the difference is positive.
+You have spent more than planned if the Variance at Completion is negative.
+If the difference is positive, you have completed the project within the planned budget.

 To Complete Performance Index

-The To Complete Performance Index (TCPI) is the estimate of the cost performance required by the project to meet the budgeted goal.
-Please note that Cost Performance Index is the past performance while the To Complete Performance Index is the future cost performance.
+The To Complete Performance Index (TCPI) estimates the cost performance required by the project to meet the budgeted goal.
+Please note that the Cost Performance Index is the past performance, while the To Complete Performance Index is the future cost performance.

 You can calculate the TCPI by dividing the remaining work by the remaining funds.